mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/webapp/hello-world.md

 ---
-title: Quick Start
+title: Web app quick start
-heading: "Quick Start: Extending the Mattermost Web App"
+heading: "Extending the Mattermost web app"
 description: "This quickstart tutorial will walk you through the basics of extending the Mattermost web app using plugins."
 date: 2018-07-10T00:00:00-05:00
 weight: -10